-a.
+b.
 Credit Risk

-Credit risk is the risk that an issuer or their counterparty to an investment will not fulfill its obligations.
+Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The county is restricted by Government Code Section 53635 pursuant to Section 53601 to invest only in time deposits, U.S. government securities, state registered warrants, notes or bonds, State Treasurer's investment pool, bankers' acceptances, commercial paper, negotiable certificates of deposit, and repurchase or reverse repurchase agreements.
 The ratings of securities by nationally recognized rating agencies are designed to give an indication of credit risk.
-At year end, the District's Building Fund (21) was not exposed to credit risk.
+At year end the District was not exposed to credit risk.

-b.
+c.
 Custodial Credit Risk

 Deposits are exposed to custodial credit risk if they are not covered by depository insurance and the deposits are uncollateralized, collateralized with securities held by the pledging financial institution, or collateralized with securities held by the pledging financial institution's trust department or agent but not in the District's name.
-At year end, the District's Building Fund (21) was not exposed to custodial credit risk.

-c.
-Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the government, and are held by either the counterparty or the counterparty's trust department or agent but not in the District's name. at year end, the District was not exposed to custodial credit risk.
+The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits: The California Government code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
+The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
+California law also allows financial institutions to secure deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
+Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the government, and are held by either the counterparty or the counterparty's trust department or agent but not in the District's name.
+At year end, the District was not exposed to custodial credit risk.

-d.
+Notes to the Financial Statements (Continued) Year Ended June 30, 2018 d.
 Concentration of Credit Risk

-Deposits are exposed to custodial credit risk if they are not covered by depository insurance and the deposits are uncollateralized, collateralized with securities held by the pledging financial institution, or collateralized with securities held by the pledging financial institution's trust department or agent but not in the District's name.
-At year end, the District's Building Fund (21) was not exposed to custodial credit risk e.
-Interest Rate Risk f.
-Foreign Currency Risk

-Notes to the Financial Statements (Continued) Year Ended June 30, 2019 g.
-Investment Accounting Policy